reliablyhq/documentation/docs/guides/how-it-works/index.md

 import data from '~/data/how-it-works-index-data.json'

-# Run Reliably in your CI pipeline
+# How Reliably Works

 <PageIntroduction>
-  This guides will help you understand what the various bits and pieces of Reliably do and how they work together.
+  This guides will help you understand what the various parts of Reliably do and how they work together.
 </PageIntroduction>